 - Cover the heating element with self-leveling cement.

 - Following the installation of the heating element, the critical step of applying self-leveling cement guarantees an even surface.
 This process is essential for safety and efficiency in traditional hardwood and engineered wood installations.

 - Once the cement has dried and cured, it’s time to install your hardwood floors!
 As you lay the hardwood plank by plank, nail it into the wood sleepers below.
 Note: Be sure to nail straight down into the sleepers.
 If the nails go through the sleeper at an angle, there is a chance they could pierce the heating cable.
 If you do accidentally nick the heating cable, don’t worry — all of your hard work hasn’t been in vain.
 The cable can be repaired with our splice kit, but it will save you a lot of time and effort if you’re extra careful during this last step.

-If you need any help during your installation, you can reach WarmlyYours' technical support team 24/7 at 800-875-5285.
-We're here to ensure that your project goes smoothly from start to finish.
+If you need assistance during installation, contact WarmlyYours' technical support team at 800-875-5285, available 24/7.
+We're here to ensure the success of your radiant heat under a wood floor project from start to finish.